AaronWatters/hello_jest/README.md

 [![Build Status](https://travis-ci.org/AaronWatters/hello_jest.svg?branch=master)](https://travis-ci.org/AaronWatters/hello_jest)
 [![Coverage Status](https://coveralls.io/repos/github/AaronWatters/hello_jest/badge.svg?branch=master)](https://coveralls.io/github/AaronWatters/hello_jest?branch=master)

-This repository is intended to provide a relatively simple and minimal example of Javascript testing.
+This repository is intended to provide a relatively simple and minimal example of Javascript testing and code coverage for a client side Javascript module, specifically for jQuery plugins.

 I hope people (like me) find it helpful when they want to create `npm` modules with automated testing and coverage reports.

+To enable continuous integration and code coverage evaluation I registered this repository with the Travis CI service and the coveralls coverage service.

 # What are the files?

+Here are the files used in the package
+In some cases they are copied from other places and I don't understand fully their significance, but I needed them to get everything working.

 ### `hello_jest/src/my_plugin.js`